GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 The beauty of web app development is the ease in which you can respond to customer feedback, without a cumbersome re-deployment process.

-During this phase you’ll no doubt be exploring and implementing the many HTML5 features that will help deliver a “next generation” app look and feel.
+During this phase you'll no doubt be exploring and implementing the many HTML5 features that will help deliver a "next generation" app look and feel.
 Because the Chrome Web Store is initially targeted at Google Chrome, you can build the app with two assumptions in mind: you have a wide array of modern HTML5 features available, and your initial set of users will be using Google Chrome.

 There are [two different types of installable web apps][8]: packaged and hosted.
 Hosted web apps are regular web apps, served from web servers.
-Packaged web apps are bundled and are completely installed into the user’s browser.
+Packaged web apps are bundled and are completely installed into the user's browser.
 You'll decide which type of installable web app to build during this step.
-Hosted web apps are most familiar to you, and packaged web apps might appeal to you if you don’t want to run any servers or need to access the Google Chrome extension APIs.
-Regardless of type, you’ll still need a ZIP file that includes a [manifest file][9] and any icons required (always a 128x128; also a 16x16 for packaged web apps).
+Hosted web apps are most familiar to you, and packaged web apps might appeal to you if you don't want to run any servers or need to access the Google Chrome extension APIs.
+Regardless of type, you'll still need a ZIP file that includes a [manifest file][9] and any icons required (always a 128x128; also a 16x16 for packaged web apps).
 You can find more details in the documentation for [hosted apps][10] and [Chrome Apps][11].

-If your web app is using the integrated payment system (Chrome Web Store Payments) you’ll need to build in support for both OpenID to [identify the user][12] and the Chrome Web Store Licensing API to [see if that user has successfully paid][13].
+If your web app is using the integrated payment system (Chrome Web Store Payments) you'll need to build in support for both OpenID to [identify the user][12] and the Chrome Web Store Licensing API to [see if that user has successfully paid][13].